brodybits/Indexed-data-synchronization/README.md

 ## Major TODOs

+- Document the API/usage
 - Check that each key is really unique and that a record for a key is only deleted once
 - Automatic testing, with emphasis on: error handling, verify key is really unique, delete for key that is not present or already deleted
 - Additional indexed keys
-- Subscriptions to store changes (may be accomplished by a simple polling mechanism)
+- Subscriptions to store changes (support some kind of a "notification" system)
 - Multi-user management
 - Limited multi-user shared stores
 - REST multi-user security using something like PassportJS